-Under Antonescu (pictured), Romania implemented harsh anti-Jewish laws and policies as anti-Semitic violence increased.
+Under Antonescu, Romania implemented harsh anti-Jewish laws and policies as anti-Semitic violence increased.
 Because the Iron Guard's activities severely disrupted Romanian social and economic life, tensions between the Guard and the government developed.
 In early 1941, the Iron Guard attacked governmental forces.
-During 3 days of violence, the

-Iron Guard carried out a massacre in Bucharest that resulted in the brutal murder of dozens of Jewish citizens.
+During 3 days of violence, the Iron Guard carried out a massacre in Bucharest that resulted in the brutal murder of dozens of Jewish citizens.
 Antonescu's army finally managed to defeat and dismantle the Iron Guard.
 Despite the Iron Guard's collapse, the persecution of Romania's Jews continued.

 As an ally to Nazi Germany, Romania under Antonescu entered WWII in 1941 with the goal of regaining territory from the USSR.
-Combined

-Romanian and German forces invaded the USSR, swiftly regaining Bessarabia and other territories.
+Combined Romanian and German forces invaded the USSR, swiftly regaining Bessarabia and other territories.
 Against the wishes of King Mihai and other Romanian leaders, Antonescu ordered Romanian troops to continue supporting the German campaign as it moved further into the USSR.
 As a reward, Hitler granted Romania control of captured territories in present-day Ukraine and Transnistria, now part of the present-day Republic of Moldova.

 The Holocaust in Romania: On their way to invade the USSR, German and Romanian troops massacred around 10,000 Jews in Iaşi, Moldavia's regional capital.
 As they moved into Bessarabia and other Soviet territories, Romanian and German forces committed further atrocities.
 They murdered thousands of Jews outright while deporting many others to concentration camps and ghettos in Transnistria.
 These activities resulted in the deaths of some 150,000-250,000 Romanian and Ukrainian Jews.
 Romanian troops also committed the single worst massacre of the Holocaust in Odessa, Ukraine, killing some 100,000 Jews.
-Meanwhile, Hungarian occupiers in Transylvania deported some 150,000 Romanian Jews to the Nazi death camp in Auschwitz.
-Poland.
+Meanwhile, Hungarian occupiers in Transylvania deported some 150,000 Romanian Jews to the Nazi death camp in Auschwitz, Poland.

 While Jews in Romania faced severe persecution during the war years, the Romanian government did not systematically deport them to Nazi camps.
-Instead, it deported only those Jews identified as political Nevertheless. prisoners. these activities resulted in some 20.000 deaths.
-By the war's end.
-Romania's population Jewish shrunk from about 800,000 less than 315.000.
-Further.
-German and Romanian forces had killed some 36,000 Roma, also deemed "undesirable" by the Nazi regime (Photo: Romanian Jews at a labor camp near Brăila in 1944).
+Instead, it deported only those Jews identified as political prisoners.
+Nevertheless, these activities resulted in some 20.000 deaths.
+By the war's Romania's Jewish population had shrunk from about 800,000 to less than 315.000.
+Further, German and Romanian forces had killed 36.000 some

+Roma, also deemed "undesirable" by the Nazi regime.